marckhouzam/custom-prometheus-exporter/README.md

 - [ ] Add more automated Tests
 - [ ] Support other types of metrics (e.g., Counter)
 - [ ] Complete /-/reload support
-- [ ] Support for bash and other shells
 - [ ] Support for native execution instead of shell command (e.g., running a script)
 - [ ] Add a Kubernetes Helm chart